ErayBalkaya/8_Weeks_Challenge/Case_Study#3/README.md

 11)How many customers downgraded from a pro monthly to a basic monthly plan in 2020?

-## :BOMB: BEFORE YOU CHECK MY SOLUTIONS I WANT TO WARN YOU ABOUT THE QUESTIONS.I CHANGED SOME QUESTION FROM ORIGINAL AND SOMETIMES I ADDED NEW QUESTIONS
+### 💣 💣 💣 BEFORE YOU CHECK MY SOLUTIONS I WANT TO WARN YOU ABOUT THE QUESTIONS.I CHANGED SOME OF THEM FROM ORIGINAL AND SOMETIMES I ADDED NEW ONES

 ## SOLUTIONS 🚀